-- Solid dive into understanding contagion on generalized random networks. - - Threshold model leads to idea of vulnerables and a critical mass.
-[16, 8] - Generating function approaches provided first breakthroughs and gave possibility and probability of spreading.
+Solid dive into understanding contagion on generalized random networks.

+Threshold model leads to idea of vulnerables and a critical mass.
+[16, 8]

+Generating function approaches provided first breakthroughs and gave possibility and probability of spreading.
 [10, 16]

-- Basic Contagion Models

-- Global spreading

-- Social Contagion Models

-- Theory Spreading possibility Spreading probability Physical explanation
+Spreading possibility Spreading probability Physical explanation Final size

-- Final size References

 - Solid dive into understanding contagion on generalized random networks. - Threshold model leads to idea of vulnerables and a critical mass.
 [16, 8] - Generating function approaches provided first breakthroughs and gave possibility and probability of spreading.
-[10, 16] - Later: A probabilistic, physical method solved the whole story for a fractional seed-final size, dynamics, ...^[7, 6]
+[10, 16] - Later: A probabilistic, physical method solved the whole story for a fractional seed-final size, dynamics, ...
+[7, 6]